miare-ir/api-doc/slate/source/index.html.md

 Maire uses API Tokens to allow access to the API.

-Miare API expects for the token to be included in **ALL** API requests to the server in a header that looks like the following:
+Miare API expects for the token to be included in **ALL** API requests to the server in an `Authorization` header that looks like the following:

 `Authorization: Token <Your Token>`